 Even more economical, lower in emissions and quieter.
 We shape the future of Aviation.
 The only thing missing: You.

-Writer master thesis: Accelerated Crack Propagation Calculations with CRACKTRACER3D (m/f/d)
+Master thesis: Accelerated Crack Propagation Calculations with CRACKTRACER3D (m/f/d)

 Aircraft engines are subjected to several environmental influences.
 For instance, the occurrence of foreign object damage at airfoils is unavoidable during operation.
 To take this into account a damage tolerant design is necessary.
 Part of the substantiation of damage tolerance requires the use of 3D crack propagation analyses.
 At MTU this is done by a finite element method based in-house tool called CRACKTRACER3D.